rodriguezwil/rodriguezwil/README.md

 ### 🧾 About Me

-I’m a seasoned **IT & Telecom Project Manager** with deep experience in telecom, enterprise network delivery, and voice infrastructure modernization.
-I'm currently applying my leadership background toward architecting **cloud-first, API-enabled solutions** that are scalable, secure, and automation-ready.
+I'm a seasoned IT & Telecom Project Manager transitioning into Cloud, API, and Automation roles.
+I bring 20+ years of experience leading large-scale telecom and network modernization efforts, and I'm now focused on designing secure, scalable, cloud-first architectures using AWS, Python, and Power BI.

-With 20+ years of operational expertise, I specialize in aligning business needs with cloud architecture and digital strategy — building platforms that modernize legacy systems and drive measurable outcomes.
+I specialize in aligning business needs with technical execution — building modern platforms that drive automation, cost optimization, and measurable outcomes.

 ---